franckEinstein90/second-brain/node/readme.md

 │   ├── main.ts
 ├── dist/
 ```
+The dist folder will contain the js code that will be the source of your application.
+The ./src folder contains the Typescript code that you will write and that will transpiled into the js code that will be kept in your ./dist folder.
+When you "distribute" your code, the code you'll publish or deploy will be the one ./dist.
+However, there is ts code that you don't want to see end up in your ./dist folder.
+For instance, you might not want your test code to be distributed, because, why?

+The next step is concerned with how, and which  ts code ends up as js code in ./dist

 ## Step Five: Setup TypeScript Configuration
 Create a tsconfig.json file in the project root.
 This file specifies how TypeScript should compile your code.
 You can create a basic configuration using the command: